Safeguarding & Online Safety

 - developing effective and supportive liaison with other agencies

-If you want to know more about safeguarding at WJS please see our Safeguarding Policy or speak to a member of staff.
+If you want to know more about safeguarding at WJS please see our Child Protection and Safeguarding Policy or speak to a member of staff.

-If you have concerns about a child, ask to speak to the Designated Safeguarding Lead (DSL): Mrs Margaret Steward or in her absence, Mrs Annie Knoupe.
+If you have concerns about a child, ask to speak to the Designated Safeguarding Lead (DSL): Ms Kirsten Collin.
 Members of the Well Being Team are always available at the gate each morning and evening if you would prefer to speak with one of them.

 It is recognised that the use of new technologies presents particular challenges and risks to children both inside and outside of school.
 Whitstable Junior School will ensure a comprehensive curriculum response to enable all pupils/students to learn about and manage the associated risks effectively and will support parents and the school community (including all members of staff) to become aware and alert to the needs of keeping children safe online